qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 propagating the computed output to a single final block.
 Any use of this optional capability must be indicated in the form of [module flags](#module-flags-metadata) in the program IR.

+### Bullet 10: Dynamic Allocation and Arrays

+A backend may choose to support dynamic allocation of qubits and results at runtime, as well as arrays of these resources.
+This capability enables algorithms that require allocating resources during execution (e.g., for quantum error correction or parameterized circuits).
+When this capability is enabled, the `required_num_qubits` and `required_num_results` attributes on the entry point are not required.

+This capability is indicated via the module flags `dynamic_qubit_management` and/or `dynamic_result_management`.
+The specific runtime API functions and usage patterns are defined in the [Dynamic Allocation and Arrays](../Memory_Management.md) specification.
+This includes support for caller-managed classical memory with runtime-managed quantum objects, enabling use of native LLVM array types and stack allocation via `alloca`.

 A return statement is necessarily always the last statement in a block.
 For each block that returns a zero exit code in the entry point function, that